Juantonios1/Credit-Scoring-Using-Machine-Learning/README.md

   * Business Development and Marketing team can focus to customer with age >20 and <30 years and annual income >50000 and <70000 to boost the growth beside they will repay or not.
   * Because of the average percent loan income from interest, we can promote the loan length which loan rate is 0.17%
   * For full recommendation, please check main file

+## Final Model
+For deployment, model must save in pickle and my final model is  <a href="https://github.com/Juantonios1/Loan-Repayment-Analysis/blob/main/dt%20cs.pickle">Loan Repayment Model</a>

 ## Contributors:
 Juan Antonio Suwardi - antonio.juan.suwardi@gmail.com